-Three months ended March 31, 2022 compared to three months ended March 31, 2021
+Three months ended June 30, 2022 compared to three months ended June 30, 2021

+Total high-grade ore mined has decreased over the comparative period, although total ore mined including run of mine material has increased over the comparative period.
+Total waste mined has increased over the comparative period.
 Total gold produced has decreased from the comparative period due to the decreased grade of ore mined and placed on the pad.
 The total recovery has decreased as the expected recovery of the run-of-mine is lower than the standard crushing program the Company solely used in the prior years.
 The grade mined was lower in the current year as a result of the production area during the year.